Yes No Share to Facebook

 Prepare Your Best Case For Success Within Small Claims Court

-Cases in Small Claims Court proceed much different than is often presumed as what happens in Small Claims Court is far from what is portrayed on television court shows.
-In Ontario, matters in the Small Claims Court are handled with formalities within the process as well as in the courtroom.
+A lawsuit in Small Claims Court is conducted much differently than as portrayed on television court shows such as Judge Judy.
+Instead, and very similar to civil litigation cases proceeding within the higher court, proceedings within the Small Claims Court do involve the formalities of procedural rules and the genuine application of law.
 With this said, the strict nature of compliance with procedural rules is somewhat relaxed for laypeople; however, the process can still be very daunting for a layperson.

 For Your Best Likelihood to Succeed in Small Claims Court Be Sure:

-- To learn the procedural law known as the Rules of the Small Claims Court including the proper way to complete the various official forms, the rules regarding evidence disclosure deadlines, among other things;
+- To learn the proper procedures as per the Rules of the Small Claims Court including the requirements for preparing official forms and the various rules regarding the disclosure of evidence documents, among various other concerns;

 - To know the substantive law applicable to the case meaning the law specific to the relevant legal issues;